netlify/staticgen/content/projects/intu-dev.md

 3. Setup configurations in the browser window `:9081/setup` Remember your admin email and password.
+   Once you login as admin: add a user

 4. URL's
    `:9081/admin` - to add end-users